Existing students can still use the Student login tab.

-Successful completion of year 2 will increase your chances of a higher-paying position should you choose to exit your studies with an applied qualification that employers are looking for.
-However, you are now well over halfway to your applied bachelor degree so why not continue to study while staying employed?
+Successful completion of year 2 will increase your chances of a higher-paying position.
+Exiting your studies will net you an applied qualification that employers are looking for, and the opportunity to continue studying towards your bachelor's degree.

 |Exit with||Associate Degree of Applied Cloud Technology|